BS in Chemistry

 • Undergraduate students may enroll in no more than 6 SCH of graduate coursework in each semester or term.

 • Minimal criteria for admission will include a cumulative undergraduate GPA of at least 3.0.
-The program may set higher GPA requirements as outlined on their TWU graduate program website at the time of graduate application.
+Academic components may set higher requirements for their program.

 • Once admitted to an accelerated program, students must maintain a 3.0 GPA throughout the remainder of their baccalaureate degree, or their admission to the accelerated graduate program may be revoked.
 Academic components may set additional requirements for their programs.